railwayapp-templates/timescale-postgis-ssl/README.md

 The Dockerfiles contained in this repository start with the `timescale/timescaledb-ha` image as base.
 Then the `init-ssl.sh` script is copied into the `docker-entrypoint-initdb.d/` directory to be executed upon initialization.

+#### Wrapper script

+You will see in the Dockerfiles that the `ENTRYPOINT` is replaced with a `wrapper.sh` script.
+The only logic the wrapper executes is to `unset` the `PGHOST` environment variable prior to executing the default entrypoint.
+This logic is specific to Railway and allows us to use the `PGHOST` environment variable to enable the Database View.

+If this logic conflicts with your use-case in any way, please feel free to spin up your own version of the image without the wrapper script.

 #### Cert expiry
 By default, the cert expiry is set to 820 days.
 You can control this by configuring the `SSL_CERT_DAYS` environment variable as needed.